granthor/verrpg.com/src/constitutions/elemental-light.md

 Blind: Target suffers Circumstance -4 on all rolls until the effect ends.

-Darkness: When targeting entities in Dim Light, take Circumstance -4.
+Darkness: When targeting entities in Darkness with anything other than an AoE, take Circumstance -4.
 Gain Circumstance +4 to all Stealth rolls while in Dim Light.

-Dim Light: When targeting entities in Dim Light, take Circumstance -2.
+Dim Light: When targeting entities in Dim Light with anything other than an AoE, take Circumstance -2.
 Gain Circumstance +2 to all Stealth rolls while in Dim Light.

-Bright Light: When targeting entities in Bright Light, gain Circumstance +2.
+Bright Light: When targeting entities in Bright Light with anything other than an AoE, gain Circumstance +2.
 Take Circmustance -2 on all Stealth rolls while in Bright Light.

 ## Genres